Category Archives: British Royals

 Mary Adelaide, circa 1880; Credit – Wikipedia

 Princess Mary Adelaide wanted her daughter May to marry one of the sons of The Prince of Wales (the future King Edward VII).
 Prince Albert Victor, known as Prince Eddy, was the Prince of Wales’ eldest son and therefore, second in the line of succession.
 Eddy was backward and lazy.
 He was an apathetic student and received very little education.
 He was primarily interested in pursuing pleasure which often led him into trouble.
 His lack of concentration on anything serious caused great concern in his family.
 Eddy’s family decided that finding a suitable wife might help correct his attitude and behavior.
 It was at this time that, unbeknownst to her, May was considered the most suitable bride for Eddy.
 Eddy offered no resistance to this suggestion.
 May had been brought up to revere the monarchy and to be proud that she was a member of the British Royal Family.
 The fact that May’s father was a product of a morganatic marriage could have presented difficulties for her in the marriage market.
-Despite the shortcomings Eddy had, May felt it was her duty to marry him.
+Despite Eddy’s shortcomings, May felt it was her duty to marry him.
 The engagement was announced on December 6, 1891, and the wedding was set for February 27, 1892.

 Amid the wedding preparations, Eddy developed a high fever on January 7, 1892.
 Two days later, his lungs became inflamed and pneumonia was diagnosed.
 On the morning of January 14, 1892, Eddy died, surrounded by his parents, the Prince and Princess of Wales, his brother George, his sisters Louise, Victoria, and Maud, his fiancée May, and her mother the Duchess of Teck.
 Eddy’s funeral was held at St. George’s Chapel, Windsor where he is buried in the Albert Memorial Chapel.
 May’s wedding bouquet of orange blossoms lay on his coffin.

-After the death of Prince Eddy, May and Eddy’s brother George, who had replaced his brother as the second in the line of succession to the throne, spent much time together.
+After the death of Prince Eddy, May and Eddy’s brother George, who replaced his brother as the second in the line of succession to the throne, spent much time together.
 As time passed and their common grief eased, there was hope that a marriage might take place between them.
 George proposed to May on April 29, 1893.
 The engagement was announced on May 3, 1893, with the blessing of Queen Victoria.
 May and George were married on July 6, 1893, at the Chapel Royal, St. James’ Palace in London.

 George and May on their wedding day; Credit – Wikipedia